metallb/metallb/website/content/release-notes/_index.md

 - Helm Charts: optional annotations for PodMonitors and PrometheusRules ([PR 1407](https://github.com/metallb/metallb/pull/1407))

+- Multiprotocol BGP support: it's possible to expose ipv4 addresses via a router connected via ipv6 and viceversa.
+It was already possible with FRR mode in the v0.12.x version, but now the feature is covered by tests too ([PR 1444](https://github.com/metallb/metallb/pull/1444)).

 Changes in behavior:

 - the biggest change is the introduction of CRDs and removing support for the configuration via ConfigMap.
 In order to ease the transition